-1. One year of Advanced Placement high school chemistry or CHEM110, CHEM111 or equivalent taken within the past five years is a prerequisite to BI231.
+- 1. One year of advanced placement high school chemistry or CHEM110, CHEM111 or equivalent taken within the past five years is a prerequisite to BI231. - 2.
+See Social Science Sequence/Distribution requirement lists on page 44.
+Courses must be from outside the student's area of concentration.